UraniumHexafluoride/Proof-Path-Analysis/README.md

 # Understanding Axiom Systems through Entailment Cones and Proof Path Analysis

 ## Project Overview

-This is an on going project that seeks to deepen our understanding of formal axiom systems by systematically enumerating simple axiom systems and analyzing their entailment cones.
-We aim to compute both non-accumulative and accumulative entailment cones through the processes of substitution and co-substitution from various initial conditions.
-By exploring the structure of proof paths and identifying cycles, we hope to uncover topological insights into the nature of theorem derivation—a central aspect of metamathematics and formal logic.
+This ongoing project seeks to deepen our understanding of formal axiom systems by systematically enumerating simple axiom systems and analyzing their entailment cones.
+We aim to compute both non-accumulative and accumulative entailment cones through substitution and co-substitution from various initial conditions.
+By exploring the structure of proof paths and identifying cycles, we aim to uncover topological insights into the nature of theorem derivation—a central aspect of metamathematics and formal logic.

-Through this analysis, the project explores not only the combinatorial properties of axiom systems but also their topological and geometric characteristics, applying concepts from homology and homotopy theory to better understand their proof structures.
+Through this analysis, the project explores not only the combinatorial properties of axiom systems but also their topological and geometric characteristics.
+Concepts from homology and homotopy theory are applied to better understand their proof structures.

 ## Objectives
 - **Enumerate Axiom Systems**: Define and explore different axiom systems using a two-way system with arbitrary rules from A ↔ A to BBB ↔ BBB.